mami-project/draft-fossati-tsvwg-lola/README.md

-# A Survey of Transport Security Protocols
+# A Loss-Latency Trade-off signal for the Mobile Network

-This is the working area for the Individual internet-draft, "A Survey of Transport Security Protocols".
+This is the working area for the Individual internet-draft, "A Loss-Latency Trade-off Signal for the Mobile Network".

 ## Building the Draft